Harris laughs at, later criticizes rally attendee who called Trump policies ‘retarded’

-White House hopeful Sen. Kamala Harris said Saturday that she had not “really or heard or processed” what was said before she laughed in response to someone describing President Trump’s policies as “mentally retarded.”
+White House hopeful Sen. Kamala Harris said Saturday that she had not “really heard or processed” what was said before she laughed in response to someone describing President Trump’s policies as “mentally retarded.”

 Ms. Harris, California Democrat, offered the explanation amid facing criticism after video of the recent exchange began circulating on social media over the weekend.